jmbuena/toolbox.badacost.kitti.public/README.md

 # Multi-view car detection trained on KITTI dataset.

-This repo has the auxiliary Matlab and C++ code in order to replicate the experiments we made for car detection in our paper.
+This repo has the auxiliary Matlab and C++ code in order to replicate the car detection experiments in our paper.
 If you use this code for your own research, you must reference our journal paper:

    **BAdaCost: Multi-class Boosting with Costs.**